Vigemus/iron.nvim/README.md

 ## Support iron.nvim

+iron.nvim is developed and maintained by [@hkupty](https://github.com/sponsors/hkupty).
+Please consider sponsoring the development of iron.
-Support iron.nvim development by sending me some bitcoins at `1Dnb3onNAc4XK4FL8cp7NAQ2NFspTZLNRi`.
+Alternatively, pay me a coffee by sending me some BTC in `1Dnb3onNAc4XK4FL8cp7NAQ2NFspTZLNRi`.
 Cheers!